mattcooke-code/LearningToPy/server/curriculum/Module5_DataStructures/L2_Dict_Manipulation.md

 ### B. Removing Items: `.pop()` and `del`

-.pop(key): Removes the item associated with the specified key and returns the removed value.
+`.pop(key)`: Removes the item associated with the specified key and returns the removed value.
 This is the safer method, as you can retrieve the value you just deleted.

-del: A statement that permanently removes a key-value pair.
+`del`: A statement that permanently removes a key-value pair.
 It does not return the value.

 ```python
 user = {"name": "Alex", "points": 100, "temp_data": 5}